eclipse-tractusx/puris/local/INSTALL.md

 # redeploy puris but keep infrastructure and show logs of EDC, DTR, PURIS
 sh deploy.sh -l

+# remove role definition in puris-backend.properties and seed INT test data from scratch with a cleanup upfront
+sh deploy.sh -ci
 ```

 The script also checks if the respective services are healthy (sometimes simplified).